-Join a Community Monitoring project for the early detection of Emerald Ash Borer (EAB)
+Join a Community-based Monitoring project for the Early Detection of Emerald Ash Borer (EAB) in Alberta

 About the project

-Alberta’s ash populations are now at risk, and immediate action is needed.
-All North American ash species (Fraxinus genus only) are highly vulnerable.
+Cities across Alberta have high numbers of ash planted along their street boulevards and open green spaces.
+These ash trees are now at risk of being lost and immediate action is needed.
+All ash tree species (Fraxinus genus) are highly vulnerable.

 By identifying the signs and symptoms of EAB early, community monitoring and reporting can trigger rapid response measures—giving us the best chance to slow its spread and protect our urban forest.